phly/PhlyRestfully/docs/index.rst

     * :doc:`ref/metadata-map`
     * :doc:`ref/api-problem-listener`
     * :doc:`ref/alternate-resource-return-values`
-      In which I discuss returning HalResource, HalCollection, and ApiProblem results from resource listeners in order to have full control over them.
-      Additionally, will show using custom exceptions in order to shape ApiProblem results.
     * :doc:`ref/child-resources`
-      This can be heavily modified from the current README to instead show using the metadata map.
+    * :doc:`ref/classes`
+      In which I list each class and link to its API documentation

 Api docs:
 ---------